FACK1/Party3laKefak/README.md

 5- Install dependencies and dev dependencies; by typing in the terminal npm i.

+6- Run on your termial npm run db:query

-6- Run on your termial npm run dev
+7- Run on your termial npm run dev

-7- Open the app by write in your browser `http://localhost:<your port>/`
+8- Open the app by write in your browser `http://localhost:<your port>/`

 # Flow of the app: